 I was very fortunate not to have any problems with my fingernails during or after chemotherapy.
 My toenails were not so lucky.
 Towards the end of my chemo treatments, both of my big toenails became very sore and darkened in colour.
 My oncologist assured me this was normal and warned that the nails may begin to pull back and eventually fall off.
 After a couple of weeks, the soreness subsided.
 It wasn't until 2.5 months after my last treatment that the first nail fell off.
 Below is a picture of my toe the day the nail fell off.
 It was not painful, because a new nail had already begun to grow under the dead nail.

 With summer approaching, I decided to try using fake toenails.
 I found these glue-on toenails, which came with 4 sets of nails in a large variety of sizes.
-(Please note the linked products are no longer available, but we have kept the link so that you can see the exact products that Lauren was using.
-You can purchase false toenails in the CancerPal MarketPlace.)
+(Lauren is based in the USA so the linked products are from America.
+Alternatively, you can purchase false toenails from CancerPal in the UK here.)